 on going in Asia Pacific

-Economic growth, present and future, makes this region a wonderful market in which to roll out our know-how, particularly expertise based on the new technologies developed to bring about decarbonization, the reuse and recycling of materials, and the marketing of our more environmentally friendly products.
-We aim to produce natural gas to benefit our host countries and to market growing volumes of LNG to replace coal, thus helping to reduce emissions and at the same time meet the region’s burgeoning energy needs.
-There are multiple opportunities for co-operation, with the prospect of specific agreements based on the innovative expertise and technologies Eni has already developed on its transition itinerary – solutions which are immediately available.
-To achieve the region’s own sustainable development goals, we are promoting the development of advanced biofuels, renewables and circular-economy projects, in some cases by making use of rubbish and food wastes, alongside sustainability initiatives for the benefit of local communities, such as training, health services and agriculture, and biodiversity conservation.
+Economic growth, both current and future, makes the region a prodigious outlet for the development of our know-how, especially our expertise on new technologies conceived to promote decarbonisation, the reuse and recycling of materials and the sale of our most environmentally friendly products.
+We aim to produce natural gas for the benefit of host countries and sell increasing volumes of LNG that can replace coal, helping to reduce emissions while meeting the region's growing energy needs.
+Opportunities for cooperation are abundant in the area, including through specific agreements focusing on the skills and innovative technologies that Eni has already developed in its transition process and therefore are readily available.
+In order to achieve sustainable development objectives in the region, we promote the development of advanced biofuels, renewable energy and circular economy projects, including through the exploitation of waste and food waste, alongside sustainability initiatives for the benefit of local populations (education, health services, agriculture) and the preservation of biodiversity.

 Turn your smartphone and discover more